CTU-Bern/stata_secutrial/README.md

 Once the program has run, the prepared datafiles are saved in the ```orig``` folder.

-Three additional functions are also available.
+Three additional functions specifically for SecuTrial are also available.
 * ```add_aid``` is a helper program to add the alternative ID to files.
 * ```add_center``` is a helper program to add the center ID to files.
 * ```scrubvars``` is a helper program to remove secutrial system variables from files.
+Two additional functions (```xlabel``` and ```xvarlabel```) are also included.
+They are for labelling values and variables.
+Each has it's own helpfile.

-The could be put in ```C:/ado/personal``` or their location could be added to the adopath in stata, e.g.
+These files could be put in ```C:/ado/personal``` or their location could be added to the adopath in stata, e.g.
 ```
 adopath + "path/to/files"
 ```